error-wtf/CALCULATION_OF_NUMBER_PI/README.md

 - -> i had once a working version on my own made with C++ -> but that was year 1997 -> data is lost

 ---
-- this project was a try to recover data from the year 1997 of a peace of my own source code (source-code.txt) i tried to make it work again
+- this project was a try to recover data from the year 1997 of a piece of my own source code (source-code.txt) i tried to make it work again
-- hoping someone beside me has the nerves to fix all this - or or and - fix the adressed issues inside the Paper
+- hoping someone beside me has the nerves to fix all this - or, or and, - fix the adressed issues inside the Paper
 ---
 ![image](https://github.com/user-attachments/assets/364c4382-04bc-4f79-8a50-1289f19948c8)